123janani/react-test-projects2024/README.md

 ## Initial React Test App 11/07/2024

-Fetch data from an API using useEffect() hook
+Fetch data from an API and display them using useEffect() hook